#OrganizationOfTheWeek – A Look at ADEMMOOS

 As such, we are represented on two major councils within the faculty:

-• The Academic Council facilitates consultation among the various stakeholders in the faculty (faculty members, administrative staff, and students) regarding the programs offered by the department.
+- The Academic Council facilitates collaboration among the various stakeholders in the faculty (faculty members, administrative staff, and students) regarding the programs offered by the UFR.
 Topics discussed include assessment methods and the evaluation of teaching materials.

-• The Management Council is the faculty’s decision-making body, which votes on and reviews the internal regulations, the budget, agreements entered into by the faculty, and educational programs.
+- The Management Council is the faculty’s decision-making body, which votes on and reviews the internal regulations, the budget, agreements entered into by the faculty, and educational programs.

-Our goal is therefore to give students a voice, often through surveys, which allow us to carefully gather their opinions and views on the various issues that arise during the academic year.
+Our goal, therefore, is to give students a voice, often by conducting surveys that allow us to carefully gather their opinions and positions on the various issues that arise during the academic year.

 In addition, we are also carrying out a number of projects to improve our training conditions.
 For example, several of our initiatives focus on health promotion:

-• Improving student well-being in all its forms is one of our top priorities.
-Given the challenging and demanding nature of our programs, some students may find themselves struggling; we strive to support them and connect them with resources that can help.
+- Improving student well-being in all its forms is one of our priorities.
+Given the difficulty and demands of our programs, some students may find themselves struggling; we strive to support them and refer them to resources that can help.

-• We are raising awareness about the flu vaccine to encourage students—future healthcare professionals—to get vaccinated.
-In particular, we organized a vaccination day on campus.
+- We are raising awareness about the flu vaccine to encourage students—future healthcare professionals—to get vaccinated.
+In particular, we organized a vaccination day on the faculty campus.

 We also support initiatives aimed at enhancing student life on campus.
 We participate in Open House events and European Heritage Days to lead tours and engage with the public.
-In addition, we help design and develop living and working spaces.
+In addition, we help design and develop living and workspaces.

-We keep students informed about the latest news from the faculty; for example, during the COVID-19 crisis, we provided them with regular updates on the situation and changes to our programs.
+We keep students informed about the latest news from the faculty; for example, during the COVID-19 crisis, we kept them regularly updated on the situation and changes to our programs.

-We assist medical interns in choosing their specialties through the Future Intern Forum (FFI), which we organize in collaboration with the Languedoc-Roussillon Intern Union.
+We help medical interns choose their specialties through the Forum du Futur Interne (FFI), which we organize in collaboration with the Languedoc-Roussillon Interns' Union.

 Finally, we work with all of the faculty’s student organizations:

-• We support student-led educational and mentoring initiatives, such as PACES tutoring, tutoring for upper-level medical and midwifery students, and preparation sessions for the iECN exam…
+- We support student-led support and educational initiatives: PACES tutoring, tutoring for upper-level medical and midwifery students, iECN prep workshops…

-• We are involved in student representation at the local level (AGEM) and at the national level through our respective academic program associations.
+- We participate in student representation at the local level (AGEM) and at the national level through our respective academic program associations.

 What does the association offer students?